 This heirloom tomato was brought into the seed store by a local gentleman who had been saving the seed for many years.
 His family brought this variety to the USA when they immigrated here.

-Produces fruits that are the size of a small egg, vibrant pink, sugar sweet and just begging to be eaten.
-Perfectly sized for salads or putting in a lunchbox!
+German Lunchbox produces terrific fruits that are the size of a small egg, vibrant pink, sugar sweet and just begging to be eaten.
+Perfectly sized for salads or putting in a lunch box!
+Indeterminate.
 (70-80 days)

 Each packet contains approximately 25 seeds.